 1. Emergency/ Medical Kits

-Keep them in reach somewhere like outer pockets so that you can quickly access if needed.
-You don't need to carry any box that comes with the medical kit just pack everything in zip-lock covers and keep them in outer backpack pockets.
+Keep First Aid Kits in reach somewhere like outer pockets so that you can quickly access if needed.
+You don’t need to carry any box that comes with the medical kit just pack everything in zip-lock covers and keep them in outer backpack pockets.

 2. Backpacking Food